quicwg/base-drafts/draft-ietf-quic-tls.md

 Note:

 : Where servers provide certificates for authentication, the size of the certificate chain can consume a large number of bytes.
 Controlling the size of certificate chains is critical to performance in QUIC as servers are limited to sending 3 bytes for every byte received prior to validating the client address; see {{Section 8.1 of QUIC-TRANSPORT}}.
-The size of a certificate chain can be managed by limiting the number of names or extensions; using keys with small public key representations, like ECDSA; or by using certificate compression
+The size of a certificate chain can be managed by limiting the number of names or extensions; using keys with small public key representations, like ECDSA; or by using certificate compression {{?COMPRESS=RFC8879}}.
-  {{?COMPRESS=I-D.ietf-tls-certificate-compression}}.

 A server MAY request that the client authenticate during the handshake.
 A server MAY refuse a connection if the client is unable to authenticate when requested.